Pak-Azerbaijan 2nd Bilateral Political Consultations focuses on trade, energy, defence cooperation

 “Thanks to brother Sohail Mahmood, Foreign Secretary of Pakistan and his team,” the Azeri Deputy FM said as he mentioned the political consultations held between the Ministries of Foreign Affairs of Azerbaijan and Pakistan.

-Azerbaijan’s ambassador in Pakistan Ali Alizada in a tweet following the consultantations said, “Foreign Ministries of Azerbaijan & Pakistan will work more closely and actively for further cementing and deepening fraternal bilateral ties”.
+Azerbaijan’s ambassador in Pakistan Ali Alizada in a tweet following the consultations said, “Foreign Ministries of Azerbaijan & Pakistan will work more closely and actively for further cementing and deepening fraternal bilateral ties”.

 He mentioned that the two sides agreed on enhanced cooperation during “productive and successful” Bilateral Political Consultations held online between the Foreign Ministries of Pakistan and Azerbaijan.